Raahim24/CompFinder-AI/README.md

 ### Training & Evaluation

-The model was trained on a comprehensive dataset of property listings.
+The model was trained using an 80/20 train–test split on a curated property dataset, with group-aware splitting to prevent data leakage.
+Hyperparameter tuning was done via GridSearchCV.

-*   **Training**: We used a [e.g., 80/20 train-test split] approach to prepare the data.
-[Mention any cross-validation strategy, e.g., K-fold cross-validation].
-Hyperparameter tuning was performed using [e.g., GridSearchCV] to optimize model performance.
+* **Evaluation**: Performance was measured by Top-3 Hit Rate (94.4%), ROC AUC (0.93), and overall accuracy (98%), with additional reporting of precision, recall, and F1-score for both classes.
-*   **Evaluation**: The model's performance was evaluated using metrics such as [e.g., Mean Absolute Error (MAE), Root Mean Squared Error (RMSE), R-squared for regression tasks, or Precision, Recall, F1-score if framed as a classification/ranking task].
+* **Interpretability**: SHAP analysis highlighted GLA Difference, Lot Size Difference, Bedroom Difference, and Sold Within 90 Days as the most influential features driving recommendations.

-*(Please update this section with your specific training details, evaluation metrics, and any other models you experimented with.)*
+*(All metrics and insights summarized using ChatGPT/OpenAI for clarity.)*

 ## 🚀 How to Run